-Graduate students in Mechanical Engineering (ME) will find that degree requirements exist on two different levels.
-There are requirements which are program specific to ME and requirements from the Rackham Graduate School (Rackham).
+Graduate students in Mechanical Engineering (ME) will find that degree requirements exist on two levels.
+There are requirements which are ME program specific and requirements from the Rackham Graduate School (Rackham).
 In order to successfully complete a graduate degree in ME, students must be aware of, understand, and adhere to the policies and guidelines on both levels.
-Because this can sometimes be difficult, the Academic Services Office (ASO) in the ME department is here to provide students with the resources they need to succeed in the program.
-The ASO helps students navigate the policies and guidelines, and serves to provide clarity and structure to the policies.
+Because this can sometimes be difficult, the ME Graduate Coordinator (firstname.lastname@example.org) and the ME Academic Services Office (ASO) is here to provide students with the resources they need to succeed in the program.
+The Graduate Coordinator and ASO help students navigate the policies and guidelines and serves to provide clarity and structure to the policies.

-Rackham determines the overarching structure for graduate programs which details absolute minimums for all departments requirements (i.e. GPA, grades, course credits, enrollment, etc.).
+Rackham determines the overarching structure for graduate programs, determining minimum requirements for all departments (i.e. GPA, course credits, enrollment, etc.).
 In some instances, the College of Engineering or ME may impose stricter guidelines.
 If a requirement in ME is stricter than one from Rackham, the ME requirement will be upheld.
-Rackham has the official word on whether a student has completed all the degree requirements for graduation but will adhere to any ME policy stricter than their own.
+Rackham has the official word on whether or not a student has completed all the degree requirements for graduation but will adhere to any ME policy stricter than their own.